 Not everyone agrees on all of the advantages of vibration exercise.
 However, its ability to deliver some significant therapeutic benefits is not in dispute.

 Though I don’t use a Vibration Plate myself, my mom does, and she swears by it.
 The brand she uses is the Confidence Fitness Vibration Plate.
 With regular use, mom is back at a weight she hasn’t been for 20 years.
-Her muscle tone has improved, and her cellulite has all but disappeared.
-More importantly, mom attributes the apparatus with ridding her of debilitating back pain.

 Mom’s always had great skin, so whether WBV sessions have built more collagen, I can’t say.
 Her skin does seem to have more of a glow these days, but that could be due to her feeling happier and better in herself.

-I can’t promise Whole Body Vibration therapy will work for you, but knowing the difference it has made to my mom’s appearance and quality of life I have no hesitation in recommending it, especially to anyone who has chronic pain and is unable to partake in traditional exercise.
-It would also be a great option for those who want to do all they can to prevent osteoporosis and stay more fit and healthy as they age.
+I can’t guarantee Whole Body Vibration therapy will work for you, but knowing the difference it has made to my mom’s appearance and quality of life, I have no hesitation in recommending it, especially to anyone who has chronic pain and is unable to partake in traditional exercise.